libgit2/libgit2sharp.nativebinaries/README.md

 build.libgit2.ps1 -arm64
 ```

-As many parameters are specified, as many architectures will be built.
+Multiple architecture parameters can be specified to build multiple binaries with a single execution of the script.

 See the script for additional parameters.

 ### build.libgit2.sh